zuozhenggh/learning-library/developer-library/apex/apex-192/common/1-sign-up-apex/1-sign-up-apex.md

     ![](images/request-workspace.png " ")

 4. On the Request a Workspace dialog, enter your Identification details – First Name, Last Name, Email, Workspace
-   *{Note: For workspace enter a unique name, such as first initial and last name}*
+   *{Note: For workspace, enter a unique name, such as first initial and last name}*

     Click **Next**.